 PS Please set aside $25 in the budget.
 Pretty please?

-Assignment five: describe what you wanted to be when you grew up, prose style.
+Describe what you wanted to be when you grew up in prose style.
+Here is my entry:

 Each morning, in the wee hours before I skipped off to catch the school bus, I’d sit in the warm glow of the television screen, watching as Jerry Taft forecasted the weather for the greater Chicagoland area.
 As symbols, numbers, and animations crossed the screen, Jerry brought jet streams, low-pressure fronts, and lake-effect snow to life.
 And for years thereafter, I would tell inquisitive adults that, when I grew up, I wanted to be a meteorologist.